Guam “Where America’s Day Begins”. Living in Guam, Resorts

 Pre-colonial era

-The original inhabitants of Guam were the Chamorro people, who migrated from Southeast Asia around 2000 BCE.
-The ancient Chamorros lived as fishermen, craftsmen and farmers.
-They built sailboats, practiced agriculture in the hills, and built settlements along the coasts.
-The ancient latte stones with capstones were pillars used to support structures.
+The Chamorro people migrated from Southeast Asia to Guam around 2000 BCE.
+The ancient Chamorros lived as fishermen, craftspeople, and farmers.
+They made sailboats, farmed in the hills, and lived in coastal settlements.
+Latte stones with capstones were used to support structures.

 Spanish colonization

-Ferdinand Magellan first arrived on Guam in 1521, encountering Chamorro villagers at Umatac Bay.
-Miguel Lopez de Legazpi claimed the island as a Spanish territory in 1565.
-The Spanish renamed the island San Juan Bautista and established colonies.
-They forced the Chamorros into labor and suppressed their culture and language.
-Diseases brought by the Spanish also decimated the native population.
+In 1521, Ferdinand Magellan arrived in Guam and met the Chamorro people at Umatac Bay.
+In 1565, Miguel Lopez de Legazpi claimed the island as Spanish.
+The Spanish renamed the island San Juan Bautista and settled there.
+The Spanish forced the Chamorros to work and stopped them from speaking their language.
+The Spanish brought diseases that killed many of the native people.

 American colonization

-After the Spanish-American War in 1898, Guam was ceded to the United States.
-The Americans used Guam as a coaling station and communications outpost.
-During this period, the naval government made English the official language, though Chamorro was still widely spoken.
-Infrastructure like schools, hospitals and roads were developed under American rule.
+After the Spanish-American War, the United States took Guam.
+The Americans used Guam as a naval base.
+The navy made English the official language, but Chamorro was still spoken.
+Schools, hospitals, and roads were built under American rule.

 World War II